Consolidated Revenue Fund of Canada

-The Consolidated Revenue Fund of Canada (Fonds consolidé de revenu du Canada) is the account into which taxes and revenue are deposited, and from which funds are withdrawn in order to defray the costs of public services.
+The Consolidated Revenue Fund of Canada (Fonds consolidé de revenu du Canada) is the account of the Government of Canada into which federal taxes and revenue are deposited, and from which funds are withdrawn in order to defray the costs of federal public services and other obligations.
 Funds are deposited and withdrawn by the Receiver General for Canada.

 Receiver General for Canada

 Payments to and from the Consolidated Revenue Fund of Canada are made by the Receiver General.
 The minister of public services and procurement is the receiver general for Canada.
 The Department of Public Works and Government Services Act, 1996 states: "In the Minister's capacity as Receiver General, the Minister shall exercise all the powers and perform all the duties and functions assigned to the receiver general by law."

 Cheques distributed by the Government of Canada to citizens and organizations are made in the name of the Receiver General, just as payments to the Government are made out to the same.
 The Receiver General by convention, however, never exercises any degree of discretion over payments to or from the Consolidated Revenue Fund, other than by following whatever directives might exist in relevant statutes and regulations.